A Guide to Retirement Planning for Seniors

 Give Your Retirement Budget a Test Drive

 You’re almost there!
-Before you take the leap into official retirement, give your budget a test drive.
+Before you leap into official retirement, give your budget a test drive.
 This is a fantastic way to ensure your retirement budget and lifestyle don’t exceed the funding you can draw upon.

 Remember: